seanisseng/PewPals/README.md

-# **The Pew Pal Bot**

-The Pew Pal Bot is a Telegram bot designed to enrich conversations among fellow believers by offering thoughtful, gospel-centered questions.
-The goal is to facilitate deeper spiritual friendships through meaningful dialogue and Christ-centered discussions.

----

 ## **Description**

 In our busy lives, it's easy for conversations to stay surface-level.
 The Pew Pal Bot helps guide discussions toward deeper, more spiritually enriching topics.
 By suggesting relevant and reflective questions, it encourages believers to engage in gospel-centered conversations that build up and strengthen spiritual friendships.